Mississippi Hunter Education

 All persons born after January 1, 1972 are required to complete a hunter education course before purchasing a Mississippi hunting license.
 Also Effective July 1, 2000, anyone twelve (12) years of age and under sixteen (16) years of age must have a certificate of satisfactory completion of a hunter education course approved by the Department before hunting alone in this state.
 A child at least twelve (12) years of age and under (16) years of age may hunt without having the certificate of hunter education if the child is in the presence and under the direct supervision of a licensed or exempt hunter at least twenty-one (21) years of age when hunting.

-If a hunter education class is not available in your area and a class is needed as soon as possible, online hunter education courses are available.
-Please see the information below to learn more about online hunter education courses.
+* If a Hunter Education Class is not available in your area and a class is needed as soon as possible, an Online Hunter Education Course is available.
+Please see the information below to learn more about the Online Hunter Education Course.

-An alternative to taking the standard hunter education class is the official Mississippi Hunter Education Internet Course (see Online Hunter Ed Course).
-The course is not intended to replace the traditional classroom course but is designed to work within the established course curriculum and allow the Hunter Education certification to be obtained through out the year.
+Residents under 16 (ages 10-15) who choose to take the internet course will still need to attend a three-hour classroom course before being certified.
 The internet course allows the student to complete part of the course from any computer with internet access, and upon completing a pre-certification exam, the student then goes to a pre-determined classroom setting to complete the final three hours.
-This allows the student time for interaction with the instructor, final testing, and the range firing exercise.
+This allows the student time for interaction with the instructor and completion of final testing (Online Hunter Ed Course).

 The Hunter Education program is designed to: